 His biggest success was the Independent's Cup title in 2003 while his career-best result in the overall standings was the 5th place in 2012 and 2017.
 Earlier in his career, he was driving Nissan, Renault, Vauxhall, MG and Seat touring cars.
-Since 2008 he regularly competes with BMWs.
+From 2008 to 2018, he competed with BMWs and then switched to Vauxhall in 2019.

 Three generations of racers: Mick, Rob, Ricky and Jordan